goergen95/seapig/README.md

 # seapig <img src="docs/assets/logo.png" align="right" height="138" />

-The Deep Latent space Understanding for ConfIdent Decisions (seapig) library supplies methods for deep learning models to detect low confidence samples and exclude them from prediction based on the analysis of latent space representations.
+The seapig library is used for confidence based selective inference.
+It is named for its phonetic resemblance to *c-pick* and supplies methods for rejecting low confidence samples from prediction via deep learning models in Pytorch.
+The selection decision is based on the analysis of latent space representations of a query sample compared to samples used during training.
+Decision thresholds are calibrated using an independent validation set.

-The core idea behind the approach is that query samples that deviate in some form from the embeddings of the training samples shall be excluded from prediction because model failure is more likely to occur.
+The core idea behind the approach is that query samples that deviate from the embeddings of the training samples shall be excluded from prediction because the estimated model performance is not expected to hold for those samples.
+Several distance metrics based on the embedding space can be used.
+The following examples uses the Euclidean distance.

 ``` python
 import torch